Adversarial Learning for Fine-Grained Image Search

-Robinson Piramuthu joined eBay in 2011 and is currently the Chief Scientist for Computer Vision.
-He has over 20 years of experience in computer vision which includes large scale visual search, coarse and fine-grained visual recognition, object detection, computer vision for fashion, 3D cues from 2D images, figure-ground segmentation and deep learning for vision, among others.
-He received his PhD in Electrical Engineering and Computer Science from the University of Michigan in 2000 specializing in information theory and statistical image processing.
+As Chief Scientist for Computer Vision, Robinson drives eBay’s computer vision science strategy.
+With over 20 years of experience in computer vision, his expertise includes large scale visual search, coarse and fine-grained visual recognition, object detection, computer vision for fashion, 3D cues from 2D images, figure-ground segmentation and deep learning for vision, among other topics.
+Before joining eBay in 2011, he received his PhD in Electrical Engineering and Computer Science from the University of Michigan in 2000 specializing in information theory and statistical image processing.
 He also has a MS in control theory from the University of Florida, specializing in robust and nonlinear control systems.